jefdaj/cryptoisland/src/posts/2021/09/24/you-could-have-invented-shamirs-secret-sharing/index.md

 If you do decide to use `ssss`, consider using it via [a program I wrote called Horcrux][horcrux].
 It's only a little more complicated.
-The main advantage is that it lets you create your secret shares once, hide them, and then encrypt new backups later without gathering them up to reconstruct the master password each time.
+The main advantage is that it lets you create your secret shares once, hide them, and then encrypt new backups later without gathering enough shares to reconstruct the master password each time.
 I think that makes it much more likely you'll keep regular backups, and less likely you'll have the master password written on a post-it note or in some similarly insecure location.